berneout/normally-open-closed/README.md

 # Normally Open and Normally Closed Licenses

+broad template licenses for software that allow or prohibit use for specific purposes

+The [Normally Open](./open.md) license allows developers to prohibit use for specific purposes, allowing all others.

+The [Normally Closed](./clsed.md) license allows developers to prohibit use for specific purposes, prohibiting all others.

 ## Permission

 Each contributor licenses you to do everything with these license text that would otherwise infringe that contributor's copyright in it.